avazque008/yakety/README.md

 ## Usage

- As an web application Yakety must be used through a web browser and visiting [Application URL Goes Here!] .
+ As an web application Yakety must be used through a web browser and visiting https://yakety-chat.herokuapp.com/ .

 ## License